cloud-cds/cds-stack/steps_to_add_features.md

 ## Step 6:
 setup, run, and debug the ET

+# Steps to add derived features to CDM (Template Method) :

+TODO

-# Steps to add derived features to CDM (Old Style) :
+# Steps to add derived features to CDM (Completely Custom Method) :
 ## Step 1: Write and document Pseudocode
 Write and document pseudo code for the derived feature you would like to add, and add that pseudocode to the dropbox CDM_Definition folder